Cherednik algebras and Calogero-Moser cells: Description of the chapters

 Before the index of notations, we have included in "Prime ideals and geometry" some diagrams summarizing the commutative algebra and geometry studied in this book.

-We would like to thank G.~Bellamy, P.~Etingof, I.~Gordon, M.~Martino and U.~Thiel for their help and their suggestions.
+We would like to thank G.~Bellamy, P.~Etingof, I.~Gordon, G.~Malle, M.~Martino and U.~Thiel for their help and their suggestions.

-Gunter Malle has suggested many improvements on a preliminary version of this book, and has provided very valuable help with Galois theory questions: we thank him for all of this.

 {\bfit Commentary. --- } This book contains an earlier version of our work \cite{cm 1}.
 The structure of the text has changed and the presentation of classical results on Cherednik algebras is now mostly self-contained.
-There are a number of new results (see for instance Chapters~\ref{se:representations} and~\ref{chapter:bebe-verma}) based on appropriate highest weight category considerations (Appendix~\ref{ap:hw} is new), and a new topological approach (Chapter~\ref{ch:Gaudin} on Gaudin algebras in particular).
+There are a number of new results (see for instance Chapters~\ref{se:representations},~\ref{chapter:bebe-verma} and~\ref{chapter:gauche-cellulaire}) based on appropriate highest weight category considerations (Appendix~\ref{ap:hw} is new), and a new topological approach (see Sections~\ref{ch:Gaudin},~\ref{se:cellstopology} and~\ref{se:chemins} on Gaudin algebras in particular).